Sharp Coder is reader-supported, meaning when you buy through links on our site, we may earn an affiliate commission.

 Using Variables in Unity

 Variables are handy when working with game objects, scripts, and Unity's components.
-For example, you can use variables to store positions, control movement speeds, manage health points, or enable/disable features.
+For example, variables can be used to store positions, control movement speeds, manage health points, or enable/disable features.

 public GameObject player; // Variable to reference a player game object